mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 From your journey **[!UICONTROL Global report]**, the **[!UICONTROL Email]** tab details the main information relative to the email deliveries sent in your journey.

-For a detailed report on a specific email delivery, refer to the [Email global report](#email-global-report) section.

 ![](assets/global_report_14.png)

 The **[!UICONTROL Email Sending Statistics]** graph details the success of your delivery: